-While the inspiration of abstract expressionist and color field painters is readily apparent in Judy Keene’s paintings, with their luscious surface textures and enigmatic compositions, less obvious may be her study of the palettes and paints of Renaissance artists.
+While the influence of expressionist and color field painters is readily apparent in Judy Keene’s paintings, with their luscious surface textures and enigmatic compositions, less obvious may be her study of the palettes and paints of Renaissance artists.
 Keene’s professional background in the museum world has given her an appreciation for the subtle color harmonies of old master paintings; she even crafts some of her own pigments from raw materials.
 Keene’s paintings range in scale from intimate small works to expansive large scale canvases.
 Craven Allen Gallery is proud to present the first major show of her work.

 Craven Allen Gallery is located at 1106 ½ Broad Street in Durham.
 Gallery hours are from 10 a.m. to 6 p.m.
 Monday through Friday, and 10 a.m. to 4 p.m. on Saturday.
 For more information, please call the gallery at 286-4837 or visit www.CravenAllenGallery.com.